rosbit/jsgo/README.md

 and [go-flags](https://github.com/jessevdk/go-flags),
 the steps to build **gojs** are just pulling the related codes with go tool:

-   1. at any directory, `mkdir src`
+   1. At any directory, `mkdir src`
-   2. and run the following command:
+   2. And run the following command:

        ```bash
        GOPATH=`pwd` go get github.com/jessevdk/go-flags
        GOPATH=`pwd` go get github.com/rosbit/duktape-bridge/duk-bridge-go
        GOPATH=`pwd` go get github.com/rosbit/gojs
        ```
-   3. now you get a standalone executable `bin/gojs`, copy it to anywhere you want.
-It's small and has no dependency, it is a full JavaScript interpreter.
+   3. Now you get a standalone executable `bin/gojs`, copy it to anywhere you want.
+It's small and has no runtime dependency, it is a full JavaScript interpreter.
-   4. the `db` module supports mysql and sqlite3 services, they need database drivers.
-If you want a `gojs` with db support, pull mysql/sqlite3 driver first.
+   4. The `db` module can be acted as a mysql/sqlite3 client.
+To build a `gojs` with db support, pull mysql/sqlite3 driver first.
 Suppose you have done step #2, run the following command to build a new `gojs` standalone.
+Also this `gojs` has no runtime dependency.

        ```bash
        GOPATH=`pwd` go get github.com/go-sql-driver/mysql
        GOPATH=`pwd` go get github.com/mattn/go-sqlite3
        GOPATH=`pwd` go install -tags=db github.com/rosbit/gojs   # with -tags=db
        ```
-      This version contains a builtin `db` module.
+      Run `bin/gojs -m`, `db` will appear in the list.

 ### Usage